leomoon-studios/openvpn-installer-for-linux/README.md

 ```
 SILENT=y sudo -E ./openvpn-installer
 ```
+Silent install will use the options below:
+*	Port 1194
+*	UDP protocol
+*	Google DNS resolver
+*	no compression
+*	AES-256-GCM cipher for data channel
+*	ECDSA certificate with prime256v1 curve
+*	TLS-ECDHE-ECDSA-WITH-AES-128-GCM-SHA256 cipher for control channel
+*	ECDH for Diffie-Hellman key with prime256v1 curve
+*	SHA-256 for digest algorithm
+*	tls-crypt for additional security

 Here are some examples if you want to install silently with custom options:
 ```
 #change PORT to 2432 and PROTOCOL to tcp